 We've included four of the best Chromebooks, which simplify your computing experience compared to Windows 10 and usually offer excellent battery life and 2-in-1 designs.
 Versatility and portability is an important factor for most buyers, so half of our picks have convertible or 2-in-1 form factors, and all of our picks (minus our gaming laptop) weigh between 2 and 3.3 pounds and don't measure above 14 inches.

 We'll highlight all of the usual and important specs like processors, graphics, and memory, but these often correlate pretty consistently with the price you're willing to pay.
 The intangibles we'll highlight here are those that will matter most to your day-to-day experience: the keyboard, trackpad, temperature and fan noise, color fidelity, internet connectivity, and so on.
 What you won't find much of are laptops with upgradeable components besides storage, or recommendations that you buy the 4K or OLED versions of laptops that burn through battery life much faster.

-That being said, if you came here for the best of the best and just want our top recommendations with no fuss, choose the XPS 13 for sheer quality of performance, stylish display and functional features.
-Or, if Windows isn't your OS of choice, the excellent Acer Chromebook Spin 713 should check most students' and creatives' boxes at a lower price, while the MacBook Air is the best option for Apple fans that doesn't overcharge for quality.
+That being said, if you came here for the best of the best and just want our top recommendations with no fuss, choose the XPS 13 9310 for sheer quality of performance, stylish display and functional features.
+Or, if Windows isn't your OS of choice, the excellent Acer Chromebook Spin 713 should check most students' and creatives' boxes at a lower price, while the MacBook Air with M1 has surprisingly fast performance and all-day battery life at a mid-range price.

 1. Dell XPS 13